AI paywalls, HTTP 402, and portable records

 "expires_at": "2025-12-01T09:45:00Z"

 }The agent sends the required USDC transaction, retries with proof, and the x402 adapter normalizes this into the payment block with rail: "x402".
-AI paywalls for datasets, prompts, or APIs can now take USDC while your accounting stack only sees standardized PEAC receipts.
+AI paywalls for datasets, prompts, or APIs can now take USDC while your accounting stack only sees standardized PEAC records.

-4.2 Stripe: Card rails behind an AI paywall
+4.2 Stripe: card rails behind an AI paywall

 Stripe already uses 402 in some scenarios when payment is required or fails.